Xylophis stenorhynchus

-Xylophis stenorhynchus (Günther's mountain snake) is a species of snake found in the Western Ghats of India.
+Xylophis stenorhynchus (Günther's mountain snake) is a non-venomous species of snake found in the Western Ghats of India.

 The status of Xylophis indicus as a junior synonym of X. stenorhynchus is tentative as it is only known from one specimen collected more than a century ago.
-However, there is a tentative recent sighting from the Meghamalai Wildlife Sanctuary.
+However, there has been a tentative recent sighting from the Meghamalai Wildlife Sanctuary.